20 April 2017

 One hundred years ago, the idea of almost everyone you know owning their own personal motor vehicle would have seemed outrageous.
 Today, Henry Ford’s infamous “if I had asked people what they wanted, they would have said faster horses” is a mantra for inventors the world over.

 Fifty years ago, the idea that most people would swipe a small plastic card across a machine in a shop to buy their groceries would have likewise been unimaginable.
 Last year, Visa’s global networks processed US$5.8 trillion in payments1.

 Twenty years ago, anyone who said humans would one day walk around with tiny computers in their pockets from which they could access any information and contact any person, any time they wanted, almost anywhere on the planet, would probably have been laughed at.
-Investors who bought into Apple back in 1997 have seen share price gains of 1005% since that point2.
+Investors who bought into Apple even ten years' ago in 2007 have seen share price gains of around 1000% since that point2.